elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 9 - Unsupervised Learning Techniques/README.md

 - **Hard Clustering**: Assigns each instance to the most likely cluster, using the `predict()` method;
 - **Soft Clustering**: Estimates probabilities of belonging to clusters, using the `predict_proba()` method.

+>[!TIP]
+> It is possible to use the PDF to obtain the density of the model at any location.
+The `score_sample()` function, which returns the logarithm of the PDF, makes it possible to extract the PDF through the exponential of the score.
+This data can be transformed into values ​​between 0 and 1 by integrating the PDF over the region.

 <!---------------------------------------------------->

 ## Using Gaussian Mixtures for Anomaly Detection